waggle-sensor/data-tools/slice-date-range/README.md

 $ ./split-into-dates.py -n 7 project_dir
 ```

-This would extract only the _last_ 7 date files.
+This would extract only the _last_ 7 date files from the dataset.